 Company:Principal, Taloma Partners

-Kara Swanson has 20 years of experience as an environmental professional and currently serves as a project manager and client manager for David Evans and Associates, Inc. She has diverse experience, ranging from managing planning and environmental studies to conducting oversight of environmental compliance for large design-build projects.
+Kara Swanson has 23 years of experience as an environmental professional and currently serves as a senior environmental manager for Kiewit.
+She has diverse experience, ranging from managing planning and environmental studies to conducting oversight of environmental compliance for large design-build projects.
 Kara brings a unique perspective to the transportation industry from her experience on transit and highway projects across the country and US territories.
 She served as a City Councilwoman for the City of Edgewater for four years, is currently on the Edgewater Redevelopment Authority, and serves as a Metro Director for the Colorado Chapter of the American Council of Engineering Companies.
 Kara has a BS in Environmental Science from Iowa State University and an MS in Environmental Science and Policy from Johns Hopkins University.

 Mr. Gallegos founded LS Gallegos & Associates Inc, (LSG) in 1988 with the goal of advancing best practices for program and project management for planning and delivering major transportation and public works capital infrastructure programs.
 His 40 + years career began with Bechtel Corporation in San Francisco, CA followed by leadership positions at the Denver Regional Transportation District and at Kellogg Corporation, a nationally recognized claims resolution and project management consultant firm.
 Since founding LSG he has led teams to provide project management consulting and on-site support services on some of the largest transportation programs in North America.
 He is a member of the Project Management Institute (PMI), and Construction Management Association of America, Colorado Chapter and served as its President in 2014 and 2015.
 Other memberships include Women’s Transportation Seminar (WTS), Conference of Minority Transportation Officials (COMTO), and Hispanic Contractors or Colorado, (HCC).